oracle/odpi/doc/src/functions/dpiPool.rst

     **pool** [IN] -- a reference to the pool in which the maximum lifetime of sessions is to be set.
 If the reference is NULL or invalid an error is returned.

     **value** [IN] -- the value to set.

+.. function:: int dpiPool_setMaxSessionsPerShard(dpiPool* pool, uint32_t value)

+    Sets the maximum number of sessions per shard.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **pool** [IN] -- a reference to the pool in which the maximum sessions per shard is to be set.
+If the reference is NULL or invalid an error is returned.

+    **value** [IN] -- the value to set.

+.. function:: int dpiPool_setPingInterval(dpiPool* pool, int value)

+    Sets the ping interval duration (in seconds) which is used to to check for healthiness of sessions.
+If this time has passed since the last time the session was checked out a ping will be performed.
+A negative value will disable this check.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **pool** [IN] -- a reference to the pool in which the ping interval is to be set.
+If the refernce is NULL or invalid an error is returned.

+    **value** [IN] -- the value to set.